-The gender pay gap develops early in women’s careers and then compounds through retirement.
-Controlling for factors known to affect earnings such as education and training, marital status, and hours worked, research found that college-educated women still earn 7 percent less than men just one year out of college — even when they have the same major and occupation as their male counterparts.
+Research indicates that the gender pay gap develops very early in women’s careers.
+In Graduating to a Pay Gap: The Earnings of Women and Men One Year after College Graduation, AAUW found that just one year after college graduation, women were paid 82 percent of what men were paid.
+Controlling for factors known to affect earnings, such as education and training, marital status, and hours worked, research finds that college-educated women still earn 7 percent less than men just one year out of college.

 A pay gap also persists across all racial and ethnic groups, and is found in every state and virtually every occupation.
 The most recent edition of AAUW’s The Simple Truth about the Gender Pay Gap found that among full-time workers in 2017, African American women and Latinas make, respectively, 61 and 53 cents on the dollar as compared to non-Hispanic, white men, demonstrating that women of color experience wider pay gaps.
 The overall pay gap has only decreased by a nickel during the 21st century and, unless action is taken, the pay gap between men’s and women’s earnings will not close until 2106.

 Pay inequality isn’t just a women’s issue; it’s a family and a national economic issue.
 Recent research has found that 64 percent of mothers are the primary, sole, or co-breadwinners of their families.
 That means families are increasingly relying on women’s wages to make ends meet.
 Pay discrimination also limits women’s choices and has long-lasting consequences.
 It impairs their ability to buy homes and pay for a college education and limits their total lifetime earnings, thereby reducing their retirement savings and benefits.
 Equal pay is essential to ensuring families’ long-term economic security.